ben-jacobson/Remora-STM32F4xx-W5500/README.md

 # Boards
 - Nucleo F446RE : Working
-- Nucleo F446ZE : Soon to be implemented, will soon become the main supported board
+- Nucleo F446ZE : Soon to be implemented, and will become the main supported board

 ------------------------------------------